laxeye/zga/README.md

 Known issues and limitations:

 * Unicycler can't use mate-pair reads or multiple libraries of same type.
+* Unicycler works better with SPAdes 3.12 than 3.14
 * It's not possible to install all dependencies with Python 3.8 via conda, please use 3.7 or 3.6.

 Don't hesitate to report bugs or features!